benedict-robinson/benedict-robinson/README.md

 ## Hey! 👋 I'm Benedict

-Full Stack JavaScript Developer 🧑‍💻 Learning C# 🤓
+Full Stack JavaScript Developer 🧑‍💻 Learning Python 🤓

 <p align="center">
     <!-- Most of these icons are from devicon.dev.
 Credits go to them and icons8! -->